devsecopsgirl/internship-appsecco/docs/dast.md

 * On the Repositories page, choose `Create repository`
 * In `Repository name`, enter a unique name for repository
 * For `Tag immutability`, I choose the tag mutability setting for the repository.
 Repositories configured with immutable tags will prevent image tags from being overwritten
-* For `Scan on push`,I choose the image scanning setting for the repository.
-Repositories configured to scan on push will start an image scan whenever an image is pushed, otherwise image scans need to be started manually
+* For `Scan on push`, I choose the image scanning setting for the repository.
+Repositories configured to scan on push will start an image scan whenever an image is pushed, otherwise, image scans need to be started manually
 * For `KMS encryption`, I choose to enable encryption of the images in the repository using AWS Key Management Service

 #### Deleting an ECR repository

-To delete a an ECR repository I followed the below steps:
+To delete an ECR repository I followed the below steps:

 * I opened the Amazon ECR console